 When prescribing any medication, a medical professional must remain involved in a patient’s care.
 Treatment of opioid addiction is an ongoing process, and abandoning a patient while they are going through a difficult time could result in disastrous patient affects.

 If you or a loved one have dealt with opioid misuse or abuse issues, it may be the case that a medical professional was negligent when prescribing the medication to you.
-At the Weitz Firm, we want to help.
+At The Weitz Firm, LLC, we want to help.
 Let us look into your medical history as well as the history of the medical provider who prescribed the opioids.
 If we discover that they have been negligent, we will work to secure compensation for your:

 We will even work to secure punitive damages in cases of gross negligence by the medical provider.
 When you need a Philadelphia opioid-related medical malpractice attorney, you can contact us for a free consultation by clicking here or calling 267-587-6240.